-PURPOSE: This rule describes the content and guidelines for the composition of appraisal reports as exhibits and is consistent with sections 137.122 and 339.500 to 339.549, RSMo which limit who may provide real and personal property appraisal services for a fee in hearings before the State Tax Commission and the requirements of an appraisal report used as evidence at a State Tax Commission hearing.
+PURPOSE: This rule describes the suggested content and guidelines for the composition of appraisal reports as exhibits and is consistent with sections 339.500 to 339.549, RSMo which limit who may provide real property appraisal services for a fee in hearings before the State Tax Commission.

-- (1) As used in this rule, a "complete narrative appraisal report" for real property should be paginated for easy reference and should contain the following elements: - (A) A narrative introduction, including: - 1.
-A statement of purpose, including a statement of the property interest being valued; - 2.
+- (1) As used in this rule, a "complete narrative appraisal report" for real property should be paginated for easy reference and should contain the following elements: - (A) A narrative introduction, including:

+- 1. A statement of purpose, including a statement of the property interest being valued; - 2.
 A description of the subject property including, but not limited to, a legal description of the property and any leasehold interests; address, locator number where applicable; land and improvement area; zoning, topography and neighborhood; - 3.
 A statement of the highest and best use of the subject property; and - 4.
 An opinion of the true value in money of the subject property; - (B) A statement of the recognized approaches to value with a statement of why each approach was or was not used. - 1.
-An income approach should include:

-- A. A complete reconstructed income and expense statement for the subject property showing economic or market values for each of the following elements: - (I) Potential gross income; - (II) Vacancy and collection loss; - (III) Miscellaneous income; - (IV) Effective gross income; - (V) Operating expenses; and - (VI) Net operating income; - B. The capitalization method and rate used including all calculations, a narrative explanation of why the capitalization method is appropriate and an explanation of each element of the selected method: - C. A statement of the applicable tax levy rate; - D. Sources of actual and market expense, income and capitalization rate figures and verification for each; and - E. A final indication of value. - 2.
-A sales comparison approach should include: - A. The name of the owner(s), the location, date of sale, conditions of sale, land and improvement areas, sales price and source of information for each comparable sale; - B. A narrative explanation of why the comparable properties were selected for use: - C. A statement that the sales have been verified and by and with whom they - D. A specific listing of adjustments made; and - E. A final indication of value including a narrative explanation of why that value was chosen. - 3.
+An income approach should include: - A. A complete reconstructed income and expense statement for the subject property showing economic or market values for each of the following elements: - (I) Potential gross income; - (II) Vacancy and collection loss; - (III) Miscellaneous income; - (IV) Effective gross income; - (V) Operating expenses; and - (VI) Net operating income; - B. The capitalization method and rate used including all calculations, a narrative explanation of why the capitalization method is appropriate and an explanation of each element of the selected method: - C. A statement of the applicable tax levy rate; - D. Sources of actual and market expense, income and capitalization rate figures and verification for each; and - E. A final indication of value. - 2.
+A sales comparison approach should include: - A. The name of the owner(s), the location, date of sale, conditions of sale, land and improvement areas, sales price and source of information for each comparable sale; - B. A narrative explanation of why the comparable properties were selected - C. A statement that the sales have been verified and by and with whom they were verified; - D. A specific listing of adjustments made; and - E. A final indication of value including a narrative explanation of why that value was chosen. - 3.
 A cost approach should include: